Davide-bll/qa_challenge/README.md

 ### Results
-To show the results, I used two templates, *templates/classification_templates.html* and *templates/regression_templates.html* which both works with the same logic.
+To show the results, I used two templates, *templates/classification_templates.html* and *templates/regression_templates.html* which work with the same logic.

-There are two sensors, which are displayed in the first part of the page, which display the value of the cumulative scores, and two scatter plots of the two models used, in which the X axis indicates the time of the computation, and the Y axis, indicates the Score of the model.
+There are two "sensors", which are displayed in the first part of the page, which show the value of the cumulative scores, and two scatter plots of the two models used, in which the X axis indicates the time of the computation, and the Y axis, indicates the Score of the model.

+The graphs are updated every 5 seconds.

 ![ Alt text](QAChallengeGif.gif)

+### Classification Models

+I used the Scikit learn module, which provides incremental models.
+In particular, I used The Stocastic Gradient Descent Classifier, *SGDClassifier*, which two different loss functions:
+- *hinge* : Support Vector Machine Classifier
+- *log*: Logistic Regression Classifier

+The overall score of the incremental models is about 75%

+### Regression Models

+I used the Scikit-learn module, which provides incremental models.
+In particular, I used The Stocastic Gradient Descent Regressor, *SGDRegressor*, which two different loss functions:
+- *squared_loss* : OLS regression
+- *huber*: Huber Regression

+I still have a problem in the regression, since the performance are bad.

+### Possible Improvements
+The dashboard is very basic, and the results are considered only in terms of scores, and this is a big missing point.

+- User experience: it's very basic, and at least the home should have a button connected to the classification and regression page
+- Data Visualization: There should be an intermediate page for data visualization, both for regression and classification algos